Medical questions & health advice by board certified doctors

-"Why do dermatologists have moles biopsied?
+"Why do dermatologists have moles biopsied?"

 Is there anything they can find other than cancer?
 I had a mole biopsied.
 I am 27.

 The reason that dermatologists will biopsy a suspicious-appearing mole is to rule out the presence of a skin cancer.
 While certain skin cancers have a very characteristic appearance, there are many forms of benign skin lesions that can appear similar to cancer; it is therefore important to confirm a diagnosis of skin cancer prior to any further treatment (whether this is surgical excision or the use of local therapy like freezing).
 If you have already had your mole biopsied, then the excised portion is under review by a dermatopathologist (an expert in looking at skin cells under the microscope).

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.